 You only need to provide information about tanks affected by this administrative amendment.

-This page allows you to edit and add information for tanks at your facility.
-You may not continue until all mandatory fields are entered.
+This page allows you to edit and add information for tanks at your facility that are affected by this amendment.

-You should not check the box next to No storage tanks at this facility if this statement is true.
-If you are at this screen and you don’t have any storage tanks, you have indicated on a previous screen that you do have storage tanks and need to go back and adjust your answers.
+If you are at this screen and you don’t have any storage tanks affected by this amendment, you need to go back to a previous screen and adjust your answers.

 Note: this service does not have a point where you are prompted to provide changes to groups in your permit.
 If you have changes to permit groups, you may upload an “other” type document describing group changes when you reach the Attachments screen.